 Immediately before baking, use a lame or a sharp knife to score several diagonal slashes across the top of the bread about ¼" deep.
 The dough is sticky and even with a clean, new lame blade I found there was some catching and tearing on the dough.
 It'll be fine, I promise!

-Bake the rye sandwich loaf for 40-45 minutes or until it reaches an internal temperature of at least 200°F. Let the bread cool in the pan for about 5 minutes, then turn it out onto a rack to finish cooling completely.
+When the bread is done, let it cool in the pan for about 5 minutes, then turn it out onto a rack to finish cooling completely.

 Letting it cool on the rack is super important for airflow — if you let it cool in the pan the steam escaping from the loaf will make the bottom and sides of the loaf soggy.
 If you let it cool on a rack, the steam can escape and you'll have a nice crust!